 By Audit request creation Date

 By Audit Status

+By client name accepted

 Chat with Auditor

 Once client’s audit request is assigned to auditor then auditor can open/reply a chat with client and can leave message with any doc/pdf/jpg attachment.
 If auditor or client is offline then receiver of message will see a chat notification and will receive an email for same.
 For chat developer will use firebase chat database and API.
 Platform owner need to provide firebase account for developer.